Logo Copyright © 2007 NCCG - All Rights Reserved

 The first real problem to this idyllic picture of co-ministry comes in a poor rendition of 1 Cor.14:33-36, of which the RSV is fairly representative:

-That women were not allowed to speak in Church is an odd proposition given they were recognised teachers of the Gospel.
-Are we to assume that they were only allowed to teach outside the church building?
-This is unlikely since the word for 'church' [colony] (ekklésia) does not mean a building (there weren't any at this time -- they were mostly house fellowships) but the 'community or fellowship of the saints'.
+That women were not allowed to speak in assemblies is an odd proposition given they were recognised teachers of the Besorah (Gospel).
+Are we to assume that they were only allowed to teach outside the assembly hall?
+This is unlikely since the word for 'assembly' (ekklésia) does not mean a building (there weren't any at this time -- they were mostly house fellowships) but the 'community or fellowship of the qodeshim (saints, set-apart ones)'.
 Following English translations of the NT logically, then, women were not allowed to teach the community of believers at all.
 In short, they were not allowed to teach.

 This cannot be correct.
-The context of 1 Cor.14 is Paul's remarks about another controversial topic in the Christian community, namely prophecy and tongue-speaking which had got out of hand.
-Thus when we ask ourselves the question: "Does the Apostle Paul forbid women to speak at all or pray and prophecy in Church?" we must relate it to what has gone before in the speaking of an unknown tongue which was evidently the practice at Corinth.
+The context of 1 Cor.14 is Paul's remarks about another controversial topic in the Messianic community, namely prophecy and tongue-speaking which had got out of hand.
+Thus when we ask ourselves the question: "Does the Apostle Paul forbid women to speak at all or pray and prophecy in the Messianic Community (Church)?"
+We must relate it to what has gone before in the speaking of an unknown tongue which was evidently the practice at Corinth.

 The Delphic Oracle